Increased Risk

 Preventing Further Abuse

 Many cases of sex abuse in foster care go unreported and uninvestigated, making prevention difficult.
-There are, however, certain measures that may help to curb further victimization of sexually abused children:
+There are, however, certain measures that may help to curb further victimization of sexually abused children:- Thorough background checks and screening of foster parent applicants.

-- Special foster parent training in child sex abuse focusing on
+- Special foster parent training in child sex abuse focusing on:

 - Normal childhood gender and sexual development.